digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 ### Test Organization

 - **Directory Structure**: See above under Test Types.
-- **Colocation**: Unit , integration and React component tests are colocated with the implementation.
+- **Colocation**: Unit and integration tests are colocated with the implementation.
 End-to-end tests are located in the `/tests/e2e` directory.

 ### Test Quality